Punjabi Hindus: Temple architecture

-The main room or area of a temple will house the deity in the form of a murti, with this space being known as garbha griha (sanctum sanctorum), which is the "heart" or inner-most point of the temple.
+Punjabi Hindu temples consist of three architectural features: a shikhara (dome), mandapa (pillard hall where the devotees pray), and garbhagriha (sanctum santorum where the murti is placed).
+The main room or area of a temple will house the deity in the form of a murti, with this space being known as garbhagriha, which is the "heart" or inner-most point of the temple.
 Also, there is a passageway that allows for circuambulation of the garbha griha space, which is a requirement after prayers are given.
 Architecturally, there is usually a dome or spire structure built over the garbha griha.
-Another feature is a small passageway called the antrala (vestibule), which connects the garbha griha and mandapa (pillard hall) spaces together.
+Another feature is a small passageway called the antrala (vestibule), which connects the garbhagriha and mandapa spaces together.
 The mandapa is a pavilion that allows the devotees to congregate.
 Temples are built on a raised, staired platform with one entryway, with the entrance-porch being called a ardh-mandapa.